aws-solutions/aws-centralized-logging/.github/ISSUE_TEMPLATE/bug_report.md

 - [ ] Version: [e.g. v1.0.0]

 To get the version of the solution, you can look at the description of the created CloudFormation stack.
-For example, "_(SO0134) - The AWS CloudFormation template for deployment of the AWS Centralized WAF & SG Management.
-Version **v1.0.0**_".
-You can also find the version from [releases](https://github.com/awslabs/aws-centralized-logging/releases)
+For example, "_(SO0009) - The AWS CloudFormation template for deployment of the aws-centralized-logging.
+Version v1.0.0_".
+You can also find the version from [releases](https://github.com/aws-solutions/aws-centralized-logging/releases)

 - [ ] Region: [e.g. us-east-1]
 - [ ] Was the solution modified from the version published on this repository?